fg24davies/Reviews/Javascript/review_practise/README.md

 If array.length is odd, middle number will stay the same If array.length is even, all numbers switch
 Need a temporary space to hold the value you are swapping out

+### Reflection

+This not was approached as TDD.
+I felt like I wanted to figure out the maths and the logic before I started coding so I had my algorithm in mind before I wrote any test.

+I didn't write enough tests at first to check my algorithm so when I submitted on CodeWars it failed.
+This showed me the real benefit of TDD.

+Positives: I wrote my first performance time test